 The Blue Fugates

 Martin settled near Troublesome Creek and married a red-headed, fair-skinned American woman named Elizabeth Smith.
-Unbeknownst to them, Elizabeth also carried the recessive gene for this rare blue-skin condition.
-In order for it to be passed to children, both parents must have the gene.
-Martin and Elizabeth Fugate had seven children, and four of them were blue.
+Unbeknownst to both of them, Elizabeth carried the same recessive gene for this rare blue-skin condition.

-They were generally healthy people living into their 80s and 90s, so they didn’t often see doctors.
-And living in an isolated area, their condition went unnoticed by the outside world.
-But as roads and railroads were built through these wild areas, they became exposed to others.
-When outsiders would see them for the first time, they would be shocked by their blue color and often frightened.
-The Blues suffered prejudice and persecution because of their unusual appearance.
+But as roads and railways were built through those wild areas, they became exposed to others.
+When outsiders would see them for the first time, they were often shocked by their skin color and sometimes frightened.
+The Blues faced prejudice and persecution because of their appearance.

 Then in 1960, Madison Cawein, a haematologist working at the University of Kentucky medical clinic in Lexington heard about the blue people.
 He was immediately intrigued and decided to find out what caused the condition.
 He teamed up with nurse Ruth Pendergrass, and they began talking to the Blues, taking blood samples, and asking about their family histories.